Still have a question? Visit our support page

 All of our instructional materials are made available under a Creative Commons BY-SA-NC license.
 This means that you may reuse our materials for any non-commercial purpose.

-We are always looking for suggestions and ideas from our teachers to improve and grow Quill so if you have an idea that you would like to see on Quill, please fill out this short form and share it with us.
-We have so far turned many of our teachers' ideas to products such as Quill Diagnostic and Quill Lessons, so don't hesitate to reach out to us.
+We are always looking for suggestions and ideas from our teachers to improve and grow Quill.
+If you have an idea for a feature you would like to see on Quill, please create a post here.
+If you have an idea for content you would like to see on Quill, please create a post here.
+We have turned many of our teachers' ideas to products such as Quill Diagnostic and Quill Lessons, so don't hesitate to reach out to us.

 Yes, as a 501(c)3 charitable organization, you can make a tax deductible donation to us.
 Please email hello@quill.org for more information about this.